microsoft/BotFramework-WebChat/docs/HOOKS.md

 ```
 <!-- prettier-ignore-end -->

-This function will return a list of activities.
+This hook will return a list of activities.

 ## `useAdaptiveCardsHostConfig`